-Jefferson Parish currently contracts with Mosquito Control Services, Inc. (MCS) to provide a fully integrated pest management program for the control of disease vector and nuisance mosquitoes in the Parish, excluding the Town of Grand Isle.
+Jefferson Parish provides a fully integrated pest management program for the control of disease vector and nuisance mosquitoes in the Parish, excluding the Town of Grand Isle.

 The program uses a combination of strategically placed New Jersey light traps, gravid traps, ovitraps, and citizen complaints to obtain data on mosquito populations.
 Mosquito Control Services performs routine inspection/surveillance for mosquito larvae and adult mosquitoes; chemical, biological, and physical control of disease vector and nuisance mosquitoes; public education; complaint intake and resolution; efficacy testing; encephalitis surveillance and suppression services; and special event and disaster emergency services.